lawrennd/old_talks/_business/includes/institutional-character.md

 \subsection{Institutional Character}

+\notes{Before we start, I'd like to highlight one idea that will be key for contextualisation of everything else.
+There is a strong interaction between the structure of an organisation and the structure of its software.}

+\include{_business/includes/the-api-mandate-bezos.md}

 \notes{Amazon prides itself on agility, I spent three years there and I can confirm things move very quickly.
 I used to joke that just as a dog year is seven normal years, an Amazon year is four normal years in any other company.}